Story 33 - Task Force Signals in South Vietnam

 Footnote: 103 Signal Squadron still serves proudly as part of 3 Combar Signal Regiment (3CSR) as its communication squadron in Townsville for 3 Brigade.
 104 Signal Squadron still has retired its ACV’s for the new Bushmaster Vehicles and serves 1 Brigade (old 1ATF) as the communication squadron and is part of 1 Combat Signal Regiment (1CSR) in Darwin.
 145 Signal Squadron and 110 Signal Squadron also still proudly serve the Australian Army.

-About the Author: Denis Hare, BEM. was with 104 Signal Squadron in South Vietnam in 1968 and served over 221/2 years with the Royal Australian Corps of Signals (RASigs).
+About the Author: Denis Hare OAM BEM was with 104 Signal Squadron in South Vietnam in 1968 and served over 221/2 years with the Royal Australian Corps of Signals (RASigs).
 He is the Webmaster of the ‘au104.org’ family of websites that includes www.au104.org, (104 Sig Sqn, South Vietnam) www.pronto.au104.org (RASigs in the Vietnam War) and www.1csr.au104.org (1CSR - Home of 104 Sig Sqn).
 He is the Author of the ‘Pronto in South Vietnam 1962-1972’ web book.
 Denis has retired from the work force, which gives him more time for his RASigs Vietnam War research and website work.

 Back | Story Index | Next